Most recently updated on May 11, 2023

 In September 1958, Faubus closed all Little Rock high schools pending a public election.
 Little Rock citizens then voted 19,470 to 7,561 against integration.
 So, Faubus kept the schools closed until September 1959.

-The remaining eight of the nine original students finished their high school careers via correspondence or at high schools elsewhere in the country.
+Eight of the nine original students finished their high school careers via correspondence or at high schools elsewhere in the country.
+The other student, Ernest Green, graduated in May 1958.

 Green eventually served as an assistant secretary in the Department of Labor under President Jimmy Carter.
 Another one of the students, Minnijean Brown-Trickey, worked as a deputy assistant secretary in the Department of Interior in the Clinton administration.